SK-EID/smart-id-documentation/README.md

 The VC value must be displayed to the user in the browser together with a message asking the end user to verify the code matches with the one displayed on their mobile device.
-The user must not proceed if these donâ€™t match.
+The user must not proceed if these don't match.

 [^1]: See https://docs.oracle.com/javase/8/docs/api/java/security/SecureRandom.html